-We have almost all of the Danish newspapers that have been published from 1666 to the present day.
+We have almost all of the Danish newspapers published from 1666 and up to present day.
 Some are available digitally and some are not.

 Use our search engines first

 Approximately half of the newspapers in our collection are available digitally and can be searched and found in Mediestream, which contains newspapers from 1666 to 2013.
-Volumes prior to 1.
-January 1921 can be read from home but to read more recent volumes you must visit locations affiliated with Det Kgl.
+Volumes prior to 1 January, 1921 can be read from home, but to read more recent volumes you must visit locations affiliated with Det Kgl.
 Bibliotek.
-The so-called ownerless newspapers in Mediestream can also be read on a large number of public libraries.
+The so-called ownerless newspapers in Mediestream can also be read at a large number of public libraries.

-If the newspaper you are searching for is not available digitally, it may be available on microfilm which can be viewed in a reading room in Thee Black Diamond, Copenhagen or on Victor Albecks Vej, Aarhus.
+If the newspaper you are searching for is not available digitally, it may be available on microfilm, which can be viewed in a reading room in The Black Diamond, Copenhagen or on Victor Albecks Vej, Aarhus.

-The microfilm must be ordered first because it has to be found first from our magazine.
+The microfilm must be ordered beforehand as it has to be located in our vaults first.
 In our library system, you can find the newspaper by searching the title followed by the word "microfilm".
-Open the relevant post and click the funnel-icon to activate filters.
-By clicking on "description", you can choose the period you want to order.
+Open the relevant entry and click the funnel icon to activate filters.
+By clicking on "description", you can choose the time period you want to order.

-Alternatively, you can click on the "Order other volumes/booklet"-button and write which period you want to order, under description.
+Alternatively, you can click on "Order other volumes/booklet" and write which time period you want to order under description.

-You will be notified when the microfilm is ready for use at our microfilm readers on the 1st floor.
+You will be notified when the microfilm is ready for use on our microfilm readers on the 1st floor.

-If this does not work either, try the original newspapers
+If this does not work, try the original newspapers

-If the newspaper is not available on microfilm either, you can search for it in the library system which contains information on nearly all of our original newspapers.
-The newspaper is ordered by searching on its title, opening the post and pressing ”order”.
+If the newspaper is not available digitally or on microfilm, you can search for it in the library system which contains information on nearly all of our original newspapers.
+The newspaper is ordered by searching on its title, opening the entry and pressing ”order”.
 Enter information about which dates you want to view.

 If you cannot find the newspaper in the library system, there is still a chance that we have it.
-Send an inquiry using this form.
+Send an inquiry.